LeeBaul/baolu-csv-data-file-config/README.md

 threadNum 1 will only read the first two data,threadNum 2 will only read the last two data.

-4. You can also try manual csv data allocation for each thread now.
+4. we try manual csv data allocation for each thread now.

 tips：